 Or am I wrong?
 The Met makes the case for an artist very much aware of my objections.
 It suggests an alternative track to Modernism.
 Indeed, a new series by Helen Frankenthaler returns to Signac's seaside vistas and intensity of color.

 One can see why I have put off writing this for days, just as I put off seeing the show until its last weekend.
-Signac takes up Georges Seurat's painstaking dots and analysis of primary colors, but he leaves daubs of whatever paint he chooses.
+Signac takes up Georges Seurat and his painstaking analysis of primary colors, but he leaves daubs of whatever paint he chooses.
 He reduces Seurat's summer heat to light, seaside breezes.
 Misunderstanding a revolution, he founds a school.

 Without Post-Impressionism, of course, Modernism is plain unthinkable.
 In Vincent van Gogh's heightened brushstrokes and pen strokes and in the palpable weave of canvas for Paul Gauguin, one already sees art's reflection on itself and its materials.
 In their strange colors, van Gogh's all-too-violent emotions, and Gauguin's search for the primitive, one sees how both art and nature came to mean more than a mirror image.
 With his later work, Claude Monet approaches abstraction.
 Above all, Paul Cézanne feels his way around each composition and the representation of space as if making them up from scratch every time.

 Seurat may look backward by comparison.
 His Neo-Impressionism, as the name implies, points to the preceding generation.
 Like Impressionism, he still puts color at the service of sight.
 While Pierre Bonnard and others escape to distant or private worlds, Seurat sticks to the urban middle-class at leisure.
 He codifies the rules, some might say, for an old ball game.
 In fact, however, he takes a decisive step.